-More recently, the MoCA has been developed to detect mild cognitive impairment with high sensitively, which consists of 7 cognitive domains, including orientation, attention, short-term memory, naming, visuospatial, language, and abstract reasoning.5 LM II was specialized to diagnose very mild cognitive impairment and episode memory.12 In the present study, we used LM II instead of the MoCA for the following reasons.
-First, in a recent study, mean total MoCA score, especially short-term memory of the MoCA, was improved after TAVI.5 Second, there was a significant improvement in the Immediate Recall Memory Test, with a trend toward improved Delayed Recall Memory Test.9 Third, LM II is a quantifiable neuropsychological test.12 Taken together, it is possible that TAVI improves cognitive functions, especially LM II (episode memory), in the present study.
-In the present study, we had to exclude many patients and eventually analyzed a relatively small number of patients, whose mean age was 83.2±4.5 years old.
-A recent study has demonstrated that the risk and age of patients undergoing TAVI have been become lower.23 Thus, it is remains to be elucidated whether TAVI improves cognitive function in younger patients with severe AS.
+Memory Test9.
+Third, LM II is a quantifiable neuropsychological test12.
+Taken together, it is possible that TAVI improves cognitive functions, especially LM II (episode memory), in the present study.
+In the present study, we had to exclude many patients, eventually analysing a relatively small number of patients, whose mean age was 83.2 ± 4.5 years.
+A recent study has demonstrated that the risk and age of patients undergoing TAVI have become lower23.
+Thus, it remains to be elucidated whether TAVI improves cognitive function in younger patients with severe AS.
 Future studies with a large number of patients are needed to perform a multivariable analysis to adjust for possible factors contributing to the changes at follow-up.